-2.5.4.Rendering cards unusable with Apple Pay
+2.5.4.
+Rendering cards unusable with Apple Pay

-Credit, debit, and prepaid cards added to the Secure Element can only be used if the Secure Element is presented with authorization using the same pairing key and AR value from when the card was added.
-On receipt of a new AR value, the Secure Element marks any previously added cards as deleted.
+Credit, debit, and prepaid cards added to the Secure Element can only be used if the Secure Element is presented with authorization using the same pairing key and Authorization Random (AR) value from when the card was added.
+On receipt of a new AR value, the Secure Element marks any previously added cards as terminated.
 This allows the operating system to instruct the Secure Enclave to render cards unusable by marking its copy of the AR as invalid under the following scenarios:

-- When the password is disabled
+The password is disabled

 - The user signs out of iCloud

 - The user selects Erase All Content and Settings

-- The user selects "Erase" from the Disk Utility

 - The device is restored from Recovery Mode